-As an admissions officer, I have reviewed thousands of applications and have developed an expectation for essential elements that I look for in competitive applicants—those who will qualify to advance in SCCO’s admissions process.
-I explain the process here in this video:
+As SCCO Admissions, we have reviewed thousands of applications and have developed expectations for essential elements that we look for in competitive applicants—those who will qualify to advance in SCCO’s admissions process.

 The most fundamental explanation of SCCO’s admissions process is that it has two serial qualifying rounds.
 If you are successful in the first, you will advance to the second:

 - The first is objective and evaluates your academic abilities.
 It is designed to “vet check” an applicant, to make sure you have the successful academic practices and competitiveness to get through the rigors of SCCO’s academic program.
 It is objective because key to this round are the strength of your OAT scores in combination with your GPA.

 - The second is subjective.
 It answers the fundamental questions: “Is this person ‘doctor material?’” and, “Do they have the motivation to get through the program?”
 It is subjective because the interview is the key element of this round.
 The interviewer reviews your entire application in advance of the interview and so its content is key to the interview exchange.